AIter-Team/Finova/README.md

 Contributions make the open-source community an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-If you have a suggestion, please fork the repo and create a pull request.
-A great place to start would be to create a new `feature/NewCoolAgent` branch!

 ## 📜 License

 This project is distributed under the MIT License.